Dhruvgoel3829/LeetDash/README.md

 # ESP32 LeetCode Statistics Dashboard

 A real-time LeetCode statistics dashboard built with ESP32 and TFT display.
 This project fetches your LeetCode profile data and displays it on a beautiful TFT screen with animated progress arcs.
+LeetCode data fetch [API](https://github.com/Dhruvgoel3829/LeetDash-API)

 ## 🚀 Features